Robert Black (serial killer)

-Robert Black (21 April 1947 – 12 January 2016) was a Scottish serial killer and paedophile who was convicted of the kidnap, rape, and murder of four girls aged between 5 and 11 in a series of killings committed between 1981 and 1986 in the United Kingdom.
+Robert Black (21 April 1947 – 12 January 2016) was a Scottish serial killer and paedophile who was convicted of the kidnap, rape and murder of four girls aged between 5 and 11 in a series of crimes committed between 1981 and 1986 in the United Kingdom.

-Black was convicted of the kidnapping, rape and murder of three girls on 19 May 1994.
-He was also convicted of the kidnapping of a fourth girl, and had earlier been convicted of the kidnapping and sexual assault of a fifth.
+Black was convicted of the kidnapping, rape, and murder of Susan Maxwell, Caroline Hogg and Sarah Harper on 19 May 1994.
+He was also convicted of the attempted kidnapping of a fourth girl and had earlier been convicted of the kidnapping and sexual assault of a fifth.
 He was sentenced to life imprisonment, with a recommendation that he serve a minimum of 35 years.

-Black was further convicted of the 1981 sexual assault and murder of nine-year-old Jennifer Cardy in 2011, and at the time of his death was regarded as the prime suspect in the 1978 disappearance and murder of 13-year-old Genette Tate.
-Black may also have been responsible for several other unsolved child murders throughout Britain, Ireland and continental Europe between 1969 and 1987.
+In 2011, Black was further convicted of the 1981 sexual assault and murder of nine-year-old Jennifer Cardy.
+At the time of his death in 2016, he was regarded as the prime suspect in the 1978 disappearance and murder of 13-year-old Genette Tate.
+Black may also have been responsible for several other unsolved child murders in Britain, Ireland, and continental Europe between 1969 and 1987.

-The nationwide manhunt for Black was one of the most exhaustive UK murder investigations of the 20th century.
+The nationwide manhunt for Black was one of the most exhaustive murder investigations in British history.
 He died of a heart attack at HMP Maghaberry in 2016 aged 68.